Grammys Moments: A rap tribute for the ages, Beyoncé triumph

 TRIVIA QUESTION

 Whose record did Beyoncé beat?
-That would be classical composer George Solti.
+That would be classical conductor George Solti.

 RAITT’S TRIUMPH